YanniTheDev/WhimsicalTomfoolery/README.md

+# Whimisical Tomfoolery
+This website is for my friend group in high school, of which I have many fond memories of.
+This year is my last year with them, and I wish to make this as a memory.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.